Skip to the main content.

 Lots of product names rely on wordplay, crude jokes, or references to pop culture as a way of making an instant splash.
 But while that may get you a few sales out of the gate, it’s not a good recipe for establishing a successful and respected business.

 If you want to succeed beyond the initial hype your joke might generate, it’s important to plan for the long game.
-If you’re basing your product name off of a joke, will it still be funny in 10 or 20 years?
+If you’re basing your product name on a joke, will it still be funny in 10 or 20 years?
 Or will your product fade into obscurity because no one relates to the joke anymore?

 A lot of time and effort goes into developing good product names but we promise it will be worth it in the end!
-Because, honestly, it’s worth it to not become a laughing stock or to see your clever, useful product fail because of a stupid name.
+Because, honestly, it’s worth it to not become a laughing stock or to see your clever, useful product fail because of a questionable name.

 It may take you a few tries, a lot of surveys, and even more market research to find the perfect name, but don’t be afraid to put in the hours and work to find something that resonates with your customers.